Finding a fast food restaurant that offers foods that fit within your macronutrient goals can be difficult.

 3. Log the food you plan to eat.
 This will help you keep track of your macros and make sure you’re staying on track.

 4. Focus on getting the most nutrition for your buck.
-Look for foods that are high in fiber and lean protein, and avoid foods that are high in saturated fat and simple carbs.
+Look for foods high in fiber and lean protein, and avoid foods high in saturated fat and simple carbs.

 5. Don’t sweat it.
-Today fast food has been demonized and if that’s the only option you’ve got, that’s ok.
-I have worked one on one with people that struggle with being perfect on their “diet.”
-Let me tell you, there is no such thing.
+Today fast food has been demonized, and if that’s the only option you’ve got, that’s ok.
+I have worked one-on-one with people who struggle with being perfect on their “diet.”
+Let me tell you; there is no such thing.

 18 Macro-Friendly Fast Food Restaurants

 When it comes to affordable and convenient Mexican food, Taco Bell is often the go-to option.
-However, many people are unaware that Taco Bell offers some great healthy options as well.
+However, many people are unaware that Taco Bell offers some great healthy options.
 Here are the top three macro-friendly foods from Taco Bell:

 The Macro-friendly options at Taco Bell are:

 460 calories, 27g protein, 41g carbs, 21g fat

 370 calories, 19g protein, 49g carbs, 11 g fat